CatarinaCarolina/sponge_meta_BGC/README.md

-This is the Github repository for the scrips and input files used to perform the analysis described in this publication: XXXX
+This is the Github repository for the scrips and input files used to perform the analysis described in this publication: "Comparative metagenomic analysis of biosynthetic diversity across sponge microbiomes highlights metabolic novelty, conservation and diversification"

 ## Requirements: